Kyurre/8puzzle/README.md

 ToDo:

-Some of the algorithms don't return anything which is due to constant increase in queue size.
-This is probably due to my implementation to check for which state has been visited already and if there are any repeated ones in the current queue.
+Some of the algorithms don't return anything when using the hard board.
+It is because of constant increase in queue size.
+Most likely due to my implementation to check for which state has been visited already and if there are any repeated ones in the current queue.
 I will try to work out my logic and commit changes as I find my solution.

 Update: A lot of them do work but it takes a long time.
 Astar will return an answer after running for four mins